mizujin/traductioncatalytik/index.en.md

 							<div class="12u">

 								<section>
-										<p>English is nowadays the international language for scientific communications.
-Whether it is for a poster, a presentation, a scientific article or for popularized documentation, your research will benefit from increased exposure if it is published in English.</p>
+										English is nowadays the international language for scientific communications.
+Whether it is for a poster, a presentation, a scientific article or for popularized documentation, your research will benefit from increased exposure if it is published in English.
-										<p>I won't deny it: online translation tools are an excellent starting point for several actions, such as understanding the idea behind a text written in a foreign language or to convey general concepts.
-But using these tools to translate your research is not without risk.</p>
+										I won't deny it: online translation tools are an excellent starting point for several actions, such as understanding the idea behind a text written in a foreign language or to convey general concepts.
+But using these tools to translate your research is not without risk.
-										<p>If you are looking to broadcast your message in all its subtlety and detail, you will need a competent human being to tackle the task, and this is precisely the service I offer.</p>
+										If you are looking to broadcast your message in all its subtlety and detail, you will need a competent human being to tackle the task, and this is precisely the service I offer.
-										<p>I offer English revision and translation services.</p>
+										I offer English revision and translation services.
 								</section>

 						</div>